Shimork04/tradeoff/README.md

 ## Contact

-For any inquiries or feedback, please contact us at [your-email@example.com].
+For any inquiries or feedback, please contact us at ohm.patel48@gmail.com, .

----

-We hope this project helps streamline the process of finding and booking cargo spaces for exporters.
-Happy shipping!